 Scribing Rails to a Round Column

-A router jig helps create a smooth transition for this tricky porch-railing connection.
+Carpenter Maria Klemperer-Johnson shows how to make a router jig to create a smooth transition for this tricky porch-railing connection.

 Synopsis: Carpenter and residential-construction instructor Maria Klemperer-Johnson describes a recent project that involved building a porch stair railing that would intersect with a round column.
 In order to form a smooth connection, she created a jig to cut the curve on the railing stock by copying the curve of the column onto a piece of plywood and then setting it at an angle equal to the pitch of the stair.
 With detailed drawings and step-by-step photos of building and using the jig, the article describes the process of routing the curve in the railing stock in a series of passes and then pocket-screwing the railing stock to the column.